The benefits of plain language

 Plain language avoids complicated terms from certain sectors (legal, medical, insurance, etc.) that only few people understand.
 And it's not just about understanding what's being communicated, it's about allowing people to get involved with what you say or write.
 That's only possible if they know what you expect from them.
-So plain language is a key aspect of inclusion, be it for disabled people, non native speakers, or simply a client who may not be an expert in your field.

 Here's a few tips for you to communicate effectively with anyone.